ATEC Team Receives Healthy Dose of Grants for Virtual Medical Work

 Given the lab’s past work on game-based medical simulations featuring stroke patients, Zielke said her team has a rich backlog of data regarding stroke-specific dialogue and symptoms they can use as their first case in this new project.

 “From its very beginning, Southwestern Medical Foundation has sought to advance medical knowledge to benefit our community,” said Kathleen Gibson, president and CEO of Southwestern Medical Foundation.
 “As new methods of advanced learning become available, we want to support those innovations that keep medical education at UT Southwestern at the forefront.
 This collaboration between UTD and UTSW is an exciting example of such innovation and progress.”

 Serious Games for Serious Pain

-The center — along with colleagues at the University of Alabama at Birmingham, Ohio University and others — also has received a grant of more than $657,000 from the NIH’s National Institute on Drug Abuse to develop a serious game aimed at helping patients with chronic back pain.
+The center — along with colleagues at the University of Alabama at Birmingham, Ohio University and others — also has received a $700,000 grant from the NIH’s National Institute on Drug Abuse to develop a serious game aimed at helping patients with chronic back pain.

 Unlike most games, serious games are not designed to entertain but to teach, and they’re used in industries such as defense, education and health care.
 The game Zielke’s team is developing employs the use of graded exposure therapy, which is a method of reducing physical or psychological impairments through gradual exposure to the source of pain or fear.